top of page

 Hopping from Big Dipper to find Corona Borealis.

-If you take a long-duration exposure with your phone camera, simply aim it so Arcturus is roughly centered near the top.
+If you take a long-duration exposure with your phone camera in early February, simply aim it so Arcturus is roughly centered near the top.
 Corona Borealis will be within the field of view.
 I'm now including some foreground object of interest to remind me of where I was that night.

-With Arcturus near top of frame, Corona Borealis readily appears within field of view.
+With Arcturus near top of frame, the rising Corona Borealis readily appears within field of view.

-With Arcturus near top of frame, Corona Borealis readily appears within field of view.
+With Arcturus near top of frame, the rising Corona Borealis readily appears within field of view.

 Starting from below...